-8.1 The Iridium global satellite\EGC\SafetyCast service does not require registered providers manually to enter transmission instructions using C codes, although some registered providers may have an operational requirement to use these.
-For those users who have a continuing operational requirement to use C Codes, Annex Appendix 4, Part 2 of this manual is provided.
+8.1 The Iridium SafetyCast service does not require registered providers manually to enter transmission instructions using C codes, although some registered providers may have an operational requirement to use these.
+For those users who have a continuing operational requirement to use C Codes, appendix 4, part 2 of this manual is provided.

-8.2 There are several methods for registered providers to gain access to the Iridium EGC SafetyCast service, and these are described in section 10 and Annex\Appendix\3.
+8.2 There are several methods for registered providers to gain access to the Iridium SafetyCast service, and these are described in section 10 and appendix 3.
 These include a secure user portal which enables authorized users to send and cancel messages.
-Detailed operational procedures are contained in the instructions given to registered providers after authorization and registration in accordance with Annex\Appendix\2.
+Detailed operational procedures are contained in the instructions given to registered providers after authorization and registration in accordance with appendix 2.
 The Iridium SafetyCast service automatically formats the message and its transmission instructions.